Top Ten Umbrella Company Misconceptions Explained

 7. Umbrella workers are exempt from IR35.

 Yes, indeed, this is true.
-Umbrella companies provide employment, so they are all essentially IR35 compliant, and their workers don’t have to worry about IR35.
+Umbrella companies provide employment, so they are IR35 compliant, and their workers don’t have to worry about IR35.

 8. You can’t claim expenses as an umbrella worker.

 This is incorrect, although it is understandable why some people are confused.
-In 2016, the Government put a stop to umbrella employees claiming expenses if they work under any supervision, direction or control as they see them as regular employees.
+In 2016, the Government stopped umbrella employees from claiming expenses if they work under any supervision, direction or control as they see them as regular employees.

 Your umbrella company will test your contract to see if SDC (Supervision, Direction, Control) applies and if not, you can claim some expenses immediately and some at the end of the tax year via a P87 form.

-A fundamental rule is that the expenses you claim are incurred by you wholly, exclusively and necessarily in the performance of your duties of employment.
+A fundamental rule is that the expenses you claim are incurred by you wholly, exclusively and necessarily in performing your employment duties.
 Oh, and you need to keep your expense receipts!

-Claiming expenses can be a bit complicated, so we have a guide to explain the process in detail here.
+Claiming expenses can be complicated, so we have a detailed guide to explain the process here.

 9. You must join an auto-enrolment pension scheme when signing up with an umbrella company.